tremor-rs/tremor-www/docs/language/scripts.md

 The script state, accessed through the `state` keyword, is a shared, mutable, state that persists across events.
 It can be initialized with the `state` section in the script definition.

-Multiple script sections access the same state allowing to seperate configuration logic from data processing logic.
+Multiple script sections access the same state allowing to separate configuration logic from data processing logic.

 `state` is persisted over multiple events but not over restarts of the pipeline or engine.